rahil627/mind-of-rathewolf/wordpress-imports/diff-test.md

 # conclusion
 1. the python script is nearly perfect, for both parsing the body content and front mattter, just have to be careful of anything the markdown parser ate up.
 It also provides a config file to easily edit options.
 And, the script is so simple, you can edit it yourself (probably just have to change some options for html2text and markdownify libs it uses...).
 2. the wordpress plugin is also really really good.
-You’d just have to get rid of some extra front matter (medium plugin), and use a markdown converter for things like links.
+You’d just have to get rid of some extra front matter (extra plugins), and use a markdown converter for things like links.
 Only extra newlines are lost.
+This method is special because it captures the final content, *after* it is processed by wordpress.
+So, if you’ve got a bunch of a plugins changing up the content, this is probably the way to go.
-3. the jekyll-importer via xml was the worst, adding html tags, removing extra newlines, and preserving wayyy too much front-matter (seo plugins??); but maybe useful to keep just for the sake of preservation of data, as a kinda last backup.
+3. the jekyll-importer via xml was the worst, adding html tags everywhere, removing extra newlines, and preserving wayyy too much front-matter (meta seo plugins); but maybe useful to keep just for the sake of preservation of data, as a kinda last backup.
+After that, you’d have to throw it into a markdown parser and find some way to clean up the front matter (surely there’s a program for that...?).
 I'm not sure if it can be configured because jekyll’s docs are so sparse..

 # body diff
 ## python script
-  - converts html into text (via html2text) then
+  - converts html into text (via html2text python program) then
-  - converts text into markdown (via markdownify?)
+  - converts text into markdown (via markdownify? python program)
-  - yet it **preserves all original new lines** (although, they will not display corectly in markdown)
+  - yet it **preserves all original new lines**
-  - can possibly eat a few tags that were in the original post (my `<cite>` is missing)
+  - can possibly eat a few tags that were in the original post (for example: my `<cite>` is missing)
-  - **provides options in the config file**, including a little spot to replace patterns
+  - **provides options in the config file**, including a little spot to write replace text patterns
     - https://github.com/some-programs/exitwp/blob/master/config.yaml
-  - xmllint changed nothing for me, but it says to use it
+  - the script says to run xmllint, but it didn’t make any changes for me.
+It might be for fixing xml errors... not sure

 ## the wordpress-plugin
-  - **no html, but it preserves html that was originally in the post**
+  - **it preserves the content that was *displayed* by the post**.
+Unlike the python script which converts it into markdown, and unlike the ruby program which converts it into html, So, if there was any html in the original content of the post, it will show up here.
+If there wasn’t, it won’t add any either.
+It *preserves* the best.
+    - the content, however, is the final content, processed through wordpress
+    - this is better for the sake of preservation, as things can get eaten up by markdown converters (parsers?)
-  - newlines are srota *prettified* (like when you tell a text editor to clean / re-format your code), you know, consistently two newlines between everything
+  - newlines are sorta *prettified*, like when you tell a text editor to clean / re-format your code, you know, consistently two newlines between everything
-  - doesn't convert text into markdown, so the links are still in html, which is a pretty good ideae for the sake of preservation, as things can get eaten up by markdown converters

 ## jekyll-importer (via xml)
   - **converts content into html** (no matter what it originally was)
     - adds `<p>` and `<h>` everywhere (even if it wasn't in the original post!!)
-  - correctly converts single newlines into `<br />` where needed, which displays nicely in markdwon
+    - converts single newlines into `<br />` where needed, which displays nicely in markdown... but using html
-  - squashes all content, removing all of the vertical space
+  - squashes all content, removing all of the vertical space :(

 ## jekyll-importer via database
   - todo